 Building and retaining customer relationships is critical to the long-term success of an injection molding business.
 Providing exceptional customer service, such as timely responses to inquiries and support throughout the ordering and manufacturing processes, is one way to build strong customer relationships.
 Building customer loyalty also requires consistently delivering high-quality products on time and meeting customer requirements.

-In order to retain customers, injection molding companies should prioritise long-term relationships over immediate sales.
+In order to retain customers, injection molding companies should prioritize long-term relationships over immediate sales.
 This includes staying in touch with customers, providing regular product updates, and identifying areas for improvement based on customer feedback.
-Furthermore, providing loyalty programmes or discounts can help to encourage customers to continue doing business with the injection molding company.
+Furthermore, providing loyalty programs or discounts can help to encourage customers to continue doing business with the injection molding company.

 Step 9: Compliance and Regulations